 SYMPTOM REMEDY LED Display Does Not Light Up When Controller Is Powered BAT + and BAT - leads are reversed.
 Check wiring.
 Battery voltage too low.
-Should measure between 9-30 Vdc.
-Controller is defective.
+Should measure between 9 and 30 VDC Controller is defective.
 Replace it.
 Unable to Modify Parameters The parameter's value is the maximum value allowed.
 The parameter's value is the minimum value allowed.
-Universal PST not communicating with the controller.
-Keypad failure, replace unit.
+A display code is active.
+Refer to the Display Codes section above Password protection is enabled.
+Enter Password Keypad failure, replace unit.
 Engine Does Not Start Actuator leads not connected or shorted.
 No fuel source.
 Turn on fuel source.
 Battery voltage is low.
 Charge or replace the battery.
 Set speed is lower than crank speed.
 Increase the set speed.
 Startup Rate setting is too low.
 The target speed ramps up too slow.
 Startup Limit is too low, limiting the actuator drive signal too much.
 Is the MPU speed signal present?
 It should read 2.0 VRMS minimum.
 Adjust magnetic pickup (MPU) gap.
 Try reversing the MPU leads.
 If a speed signal is present, measure actuator output duty cycle.
 If not greater than 5%, then restore all parameter values to factory default settings and crank the engine again.
-Final target speed must be greater than crank speed before the controller will attempt to drive the actuator open.
-Engine Overspeeds at Startup Increase the Proportional value.
-Increase the appropriate Gain value.
+Engine Over speeds at Startup Increase the Proportional value.
+Increase the appropriate OVG (overall gain) value.
+Use the Startup Limit.
 Decrease the Startup Ramp Rate.
+Engine Does Not Reach Set Speed Improve PID tuning.
+Integral too low or zero Derivative too low or zero PID values are too low.
+A tuning that is too soft can prevent the controller from delivering the needed actuator drive signal to reach the set speed.